St. Louis, United States

 Cherokee Street

-Cherokee Street in South St. Louis is a bohemian commercial strip with murals, vintage shops, LGBTQ+-owned storefronts, and dive bars that skews artsy and queer-friendly without being an official LGBTQ+ area.
+Cherokee Street in South St. Louis is a bohemian commercial strip with murals, vintage shops, LGBTQ+-owned storefronts, and dive bars that skews artsy and welcoming without being an official LGBTQ+ area.
 It hosts one of the country's largest Día de los Muertos celebrations and reflects an overlapping community of LGBTQ+, Latinx, and artist residents.
 Think Williamsburg energy on a Midwest budget.

 Lafayette Square